SMALL FIBER NEUROPATHY—BUT TESTS ARE NORMAL

 Small Fiber Neuropathy in Lyme Disease

-Small fiber neuropathy affecting both sensory and autonomic nerves has been reported in Lyme disease.
+Small fiber neuropathy affecting both sensory and autonomic nerves has been described in Lyme disease patients.

-One study suggests that small fiber neuropathy may serve as a biomarker of post-treatment Lyme disease syndrome, particularly in patients with sensory symptoms.
+One study suggests that small fiber neuropathy may serve as a biomarker of post-treatment Lyme disease syndrome, particularly in patients whose primary symptoms involve sensory dysfunction.

 Case Report: Burning Pain Linked to Lyme Disease